B-Salinas/CoinMarketMultiplier/README.md

 ---

 The focus of this project is to help my understanding of buying/selling/holding crypto.
-The markets move fast and I want to better understand how all these variables influence each other (real differential equation-y).
+The markets move fast and I want to better understand how all these variables influence each other.